-The housing and financial crisis struck Florida hard in 2007.
+The housing and financial crisis struck Florida hard in 2007, but the foreclosure battles, bank lawsuits have just begun.
 Seven years later, as Americans reflect on job loss, spending habits, homes lost to foreclosure, credit ratings dropped by bankruptcy; recovery, for the average person is not easy.

 The nation’s big six banks and lenders, however, are thriving with the highest earnings in 2013 since 2006.
 The Big Six banks’ and lenders’ estimated earnings for 2013:

 Who’s to Blame: Foreclosure Battles, Bank Lawsuits Have Just Begun

 Many Americans blame the banks for the nation’s financial crisis and have been suing the lenders for business practices in the course of foreclosures.
 Many homeowners have a range of lawsuits against them.
 The banks have also settled many lawsuits out of court, and others have been ordered to pay for underhanded lending and foreclosure wrongs.